Renata Ruiz

 Renata Ruiz Pérez (born 9 May 1984) is a Chilean model, sociologist and beauty pageant titleholder.

+Career

 She was the winner of the contest Elite Model Look Chile 2001.
 In September of the same year she took part in the international final of that contest (Nice, France) with more than 60 delegates from 40 countries.
 Ruiz was the 1st runner-up, behind Rianne Ten Haken from the Netherlands.
 Another Dutch woman, Femke Lakenman, was the 2nd runner-up.

 Ruiz represented Chile at the Miss Universe 2005 in Thailand.
 She was elected under the organization of Ana Maria Cummins and Francisco Zegers.
 She did not place in the pageant, which was won by the Canadian Natalie Glebova.